siminpan/Qbone/README.md

 ## Example

+## Cite this package
+Pan, Simin, et al. "Morpholino-driven blockade of Dkk-1 in osteosarcoma inhibits bone damage and tumour expansion by multiple mechanisms."
+British Journal of Cancer 127.1 (2022): 43-55.

 ## References

 Yang, Hojin, et al. "Quantile function on scalar regression analysis for distributional data."
 Journal of the American Statistical Association 115.529 (2020): 90-106.
+Wickham, Hadley, and Jennifer Bryan.
+R packages. " O'Reilly Media, Inc.", 2023.
+Wickham, Hadley.
+Advanced r. chapman and hall/CRC, 2019.

 ## Acknowledgment

-This is my first R package.
-"R packages" by Hadley Wickham and Jenny Bryan and "Advanced R", a book in Chapman & Hall's R Series, both taught me a lot.
+This work was funded by an Investigator Initiated Award (RP170496) and a High Impact Award (RP160765) from the Cancer Prevention and Research Institute of Texas.
 The structure of my package is heavily influenced by Seurat and SeuratObject.

-## Cite this package
-Pan, Simin, et al. "Morpholino-driven blockade of Dkk-1 in osteosarcoma inhibits bone damage and tumour expansion by multiple mechanisms."
-British Journal of Cancer 127.1 (2022): 43-55.